Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

 >    example: http://192.168.1.105:8080
 >

-* The cell phone and computer must be on the same network.
+* The smartphone and computer must be on the same network.

 * The computer can use a wired connection, but they must have IPs in the same range